 You sit down for your job interview.
-The hiring manager smiles and says, “So tell me about yourself.”
+The interviewer smiles and says, “So tell me about yourself.”

 The Interviewer’s Mindset

 From the interviewee’s perspective, the “Tell me about yourself” question is too open-ended, often leading to confusion.
 What exactly is the hiring manager looking for here?

 Naturally, the interviewer wants to ensure that you’re a good fit for the job.
 She wants to gauge how well you’ll fit the role and get along with the team.
 This question provides the interviewer with a first impression that can direct the rest of the interview.

 In your answer, you should try to provide three key components:

 - Who you are– A concise summary of your relevant work experience (or volunteer/academic experience)

 - What you’ve accomplished- A brief highlight reel of relevant qualifications, awards, or recognition